 How Secure is Your Home from Break-ins?

+How secure is your home?
 It’s one of those things that we know we should always be conscious of, and we always say we’ll look at, but never seem to get round to.
-That’s right, it’s our home security.
 We probably think our locks and doors are up to scratch, but if we’re honest with ourselves there is always that niggling fear when we go out that today will be the day a burglar will take advantage of that security flaw we’ve known about for at least a year now.
 For some it’s patio doors, for others it’s broken gates and fencing.

 So how secure is your home when it comes to the outside world?
 Have you done everything possible to make sure your home is secure?
 This blog is the first in a series that will provide helpful tips on how to make your home more secure and to prevent break-ins from occurring.